uberbruns/Writing/20180121-unwrapping-nested-optionals/20180121-unwrapping-nested-optionals.md

 ```

+But you might find this super verbose and you're thinking, that there has to be a better way.

+## The solution

 But there is a more direct and less verbose way using pattern matching.
 First, you have to know that pattern matching is not something that only works with `switch`.
 Using `if case` or `guard case` you can use it with `if` and `guard`, too.
-In the case of `if case` unwrapping nested optionals works like in this example:
+In the case of `if case` unwrapping nested optionals will work like this:

 ```swift